mrmartineau/zander.wtf-2020/content/words/2018-rebel-with-a-cors/index.md

 ---

-My thanks go to [Andrew Williams](https://medium.com/u/bc0058830195), [Ashley Nolan](https://medium.com/u/f2a3cc045295) & [Ciaran Park](https://medium.com/u/a6cf81c6fa33) for their help with the title of this post.
+My thanks go to [Roo Williams](https://roowilliams.com/), [Ashley Nolan](https://ashleynolan.co.uk/) & [Ciaran Park](http://www.ciaranpark.com/) for their help with the title of this post.
 Other suggestions from them include:

 - No CORS for concern: getting that API
 - Be-CORS you're worth it